Over 15,000 car accidents occur in the U.S. every single day… That means a lot of lives are altered – and lost – each

 Without closing down the scene of the car accident, there’s a high risk of other cars meddling with evidence, blocking the entrance for police, firefighters, and paramedics, as well as causing, even more, car crashes (further injuring the victims and damaging the cars).

-However, our best car accident attorney in Los Angeles at the Law Offices of Howard Craig Kornberg warn that closing down freeway has a tendency to cause even more car accidents.
+However, our best car accident attorney in Los Angeles at the Law Offices of Howard Craig Kornberg warns that closing down the freeway has a tendency to cause even more car accidents.

 Our skilled attorneys, who have handled thousands of car accidents across California in the past three decades, explain that closed freeways, streets, or even lanes can lead to traffic jams.